A heat pump extracts heat energy from the air or ground, even when it is cold outside, and uses it to warm your home.

 Yes, you can, but we would advise against it.
 This is because an air source heat pump is designed to work as a weather compensation system, running as and when needed to heat the home, rather than at predefined times.

 No. Well-insulated properties that have access to mains gas are still suitable for an air source heat pump.
-Providing it is designed and installed correctly, the running costs will be low – comparable to mains gas – but with the added bonus of lower carbon emissions and quarterly RHI payments.
+Providing it is designed and installed correctly, the running costs will be low – comparable to mains gas – but with the added bonus of lower carbon emissions.

 You will find that air source heat pumps are generally more popular in off-grid areas, and this is because they offer far lower running costs in comparison to oil, LPG or electric-only heating systems.